DIY Skincare Ingredients: 18 Essential Groups for Natural Skincare

 • Rose hydrosol – hydrates and adds a delicate fragrance, a timeless choice in natural skincare products.

-Research highlights the anti-inflammatory and soothing effects of chamomile extracts, supporting their role in calming sensitive skin (PubMed).
+Research highlights the anti-inflammatory and soothing effects of chamomile extracts, supporting their role in calming sensitive skin (Clinician43009).

 DIY cosmetic ingredients – hydrosols from roses, lavender, and chamomile for gentle skincare recipes.